vercel/next.js/docs/advanced-features/open-telemetry.md

 ### Manual OpenTelemetry configuration

-If our wrapper `@vercel/otel` doesn't suit your needs, you can easily configure OpenTelemetry manually.
+If our wrapper `@vercel/otel` doesn't suit your needs, you can configure OpenTelemetry manually.

 Firstly you need to install OpenTelemetry packages: